Best QB Traits to Have in Madden 22

 If we do not cover the trait it is because that trait does not matter for this position.
 We want to cover one trait before moving on is the Penalty trait.
 A good rule of thumb for all players is a “Normal” or “Disciplined”.
 For QBs, it really isn’t that big of a deal.

-Also, make sure you are monitoring your QB and if you find that he is just not performing at the level you believe he should be performing at make changes where you see fit.
+Also, make sure you are monitoring your QB.
+If you find that he is not performing at the level you believe he should be performing, then make changes where you see fit.

 Throw the Ball Away Trait